 Balancing customer intimacy with operational excellence within in-store environments has to date brought about difficulties in trying to retain, maintain and grow market share in the telco market.
-With similar product and service offerings in each store, mobile operators have grappled with trying to differentiate their service models which typically focus on retention and the lifetime value per customer as opposed to cost and /or product leadership.
+With similar product and service offerings in each store, mobile operators have grappled with trying to differentiate their service models which typically focus on retention and the lifetime value per customer as opposed to cost and/or product leadership.

 Providers typically give the option of being able to purchase mobile phones as a capital upfront cost, whereby the phone is paid for in full at the time of purchase.
 Customers also have the option of being able to avoid the high capital outlay by having an ongoing operational cost for a one to two-year period, essentially tying the customer into buyer lock-in and not being able to switch networks without having to pay a stealthy fee.
-Now more than ever, mobile operators and telcos are having to create more personalised experiences in order to retain customers.
+Now more than ever, mobile operators and telcos are having to create more personalized experiences in order to retain customers.

 In Porter’s (1983) paper around what is strategy, he stipulates that those with the intent of having a strategy which focuses on the customer, requires vendors within that sector to possess a deep knowledge of the customer and having a clear and transparent view into the business processes associated with that customer.
 This is as opposed to operational excellence or efficiency which focuses on operations accomplishing cost leadership.

-This contrasts strongly with a cost leadership or operational excellence strategy which lends itself to high-volume, transaction-oriented and standardised production that has little need for much differentiation.
-However, similar value and cost propositions across mobile operators enable consumers to have the buying power, meaning that they are able to demand more for their money and benchmark offerings and personalised experiences against each other.
+This contrasts strongly with a cost leadership or operational excellence strategy which lends itself to high-volume, transaction-oriented and standardized production that has little need for much differentiation.
+However, similar value and cost propositions across mobile operators enable consumers to have the buying power, meaning that they are able to demand more for their money and benchmark offerings and personalized experiences against each other.
 AdWeek suggests that before entering a store, 81% of your customers will have researched online and have a clear idea of what offering they will be looking for and be able to benchmark other providers who have offered them similar propositions.
 Providers need to make sure that brand experiences are as unique as possible and each customer touchpoint and engagement needs to deliver on customer expectations throughout the lifecycle from pre to post purchase.
 These experiences need to be consistent across channels from in-store interactions to the point where the telco provider is looking to offer upgrades.
 Otherwise, why should the customer stay with you if there is a lack of synergy between your communication channels with disparate messaging?
 Stickiness is key.

 Service offering differentiation